 The senior youth group usually meets on the second and fourth Sunday evening of each month, 6-8pm, during the school year.
 Special events and outings are scheduled each month in addition to these regular meetings onsite.

 Sometimes youth group is “Servant Hour” because we do projects to help the church and learn skills within the program.
 All youth groups include Bible study, prayer and mutual support, and fun.
 Check with us to be sure we’re meeting as scheduled.

 Special events and trips happen throughout the year, including attending events with youth from other area churches and with Lutherans from all over Virginia and even from all across America.
-One of our biggest local events is the 30 Hour Famine with World Vision, and each year we take our service out into the community with a mission trip to Hurley, Virginia.
+One of our biggest local events is the 30 Hour Famine with World Vision.

 The senior youth planning group meets monthly to plan upcoming events and activities.
 It consists of youth and adult leaders who schedule the time together and support the youth in many service projects and fun activities like bowling, snow tubing and winter olympics.